 It is important to appreciate that at all levels students must ‘explain’.
 This is more than a description so any answer that just describes will not achieve the standard.
 Keep getting students to use the connector ‘because’ or ‘due to’ in their answers so that the why is given.

-For Excellence students must also include geographic terminology and concepts in an answer.
+For Excellence, students must also include geographic terminology and concepts in an answer.
 Most students at this level are likely to use those terms that make it an academic answer.
 It means using terms like V shaped valley, orographic rainfall and fluvial action – the words a student would have in a glossary for the topic.
 It must also show ‘insight’ or the ‘wow’ factor.
 In other words it reads well, shows good linkage between parts and seems organized.

 It is also good practice to apply the key concepts in geography to each unit.
 Get students to include this in the paragraphs they write where they both define the concept and put it into context of the answer.
 In this case several of them stand out as being easy in this respect such as: